Joscha Bach’s reinterpretation of Plato’s idealism:

 An attempt to rephrase levin’s argument from a materialist perspective:

 There is one material world.
 Because of how matter organizes, there exist objective constraint-structures (attractors, symmetries, conservation laws, control geometries).
 Humans produce mathematical–conceptual spaces that model those constraints.
-Minds, embryos, and algorithms realize and exploit them (and we should too).
+Minds, embryos, and algorithms realize and exploit them (engineers should too).
 Explanations run upward (composition) and downward (constraint), but all causation is materially implemented.

 From Experience to Math by Chris Fields: